GSA/digitalgov.gov/content/events/2021/08/2021-08-10-socialgov-summer-sessions-2021.md

 ---
 On **August 25 and 26,** the [SocialGov Community of Practice](https://digital.gov/communities/social-media/) will bring together experts to share their insights on intellectual property (8&#47;25) and rules of conduct (8&#47;26) in social media.

-Both sessions will begin at 2:00pm ET and conclude at 3:00pm ET on their respective days.
+Both sessions will begin at 2:00 pm, Eastern, and run for an hour on their respective days.

 When registering, please select the session(s) that you would like to attend directly on the registration page to receive the correct Zoom for Government links and conference details.

-**Please note that this event is for Federal employees only.**
+**Please note that this event is for federal employees only.**

-## Session 1: Wednesday, August 25, from 2:00pm to 3:00pm ET
+## Session 1: Wednesday, August 25, from 2:00 pm to 3:00 pm, ET

 ### Intellectual Property and Social Media